-- the value of a right to receive: - income under an annuity
+• the value of a right to receive:

+- payment under a trust where the funds derive from a personal injury

+- income under a life interest or a life rent

+Schedule 4 para 10

+Schedule 4 para 11

+- income (including earnings) payable in a country outside the UK which cannot be transferred to the UK

+- an occupational pension

+Schedule 4 para 12

+Schedule 4 para 15

+- any rent

+Schedule 4 para 15

+- any Social Fund payment

-outstanding instalments under an agreement to repay a capital sum payment under a trust where the funds derive from a personal injury income under a life interest or a life rent income (including earnings) payable in a country outside the UK which cannot be transferred to the UK an occupational pension any rent any Social Fund payment any capital resource which the resident has no rights to as yet, but which will come into his possession at a later date, e.g. on reaching a certain age (reversionary interest)
+- refund of tax on interest on a loan which was obtained to acquire an interest in a home or for repairs or improvements to the home Schedule 4 para 13 - any capital resource which the resident has no rights to as yet, but which will come into his possession at a later date, e.g. on reaching a certain age (reversionary interest)

-• refund of tax on interest on a loan which was obtained to acquire an interest in a home or for repairs or improvements to the home the amount of any bank charges or commission paid to convert capital from foreign currency to sterling payments from the Department for Work and Pensions to compensate for the loss of entitlements to Housing Benefits or Housing Benefit Supplement payments to jurors or witnesses for court attendance (but not compensation for loss of earnings or benefit)
+• the amount of any bank charges or commission paid to convert capital from foreign currency to sterling

+• payments from the Department for Work and Pensions to compensate for the loss of entitlements to Housing Benefits

-Any payment made under the Age-Related Payments Act 2004.
+- Any payment made under the Age-Related Payments Act 2004.
+Schedule 4 para 24 - payments to jurors or witnesses for court attendance (but not compensation for loss of earnings or benefit)